GabsPalomo/GabsPalomo/README.md

 ### Hi there 👋

-I’m currently working as a postdoctoral fellow at Kansas State University in Dr Adam Ahler's lab.
-We are working on local and landscape scale covariates of mammal distributions on carnivores and lagomorphs in Kansas.
+I’m currently working as a postdoctoral fellow at the University of Maryland in Dr Travis Gallo's lab.
+We are working on spatiotemporal distributions of white-tailed deer and humans using camera trap data and human mobility data.
 I got my PhD in Applied Ecology at the University of Nebraska Lincoln in January of 2022.
 My dissertation was on **Anthropogenic effects on ocelot populations in the Maya Biosphere Reserve in Guatemala**.

 I'm a Carnivore Ecologist who also dabbles a little into Quantitative Ecology.
 I love to know everything that happens under the hood of statistical models and analysis.
-I love everything there is about R and I enjoy learning new ways to make my code more efficient or my documents more aesthetically pleasing.
+I love everything there is about R and I enjoy learning new ways to make my code more efficient and my graphs more aesthetically pleasing.

 <!-- Actual text -->